AirshipCMS/Docs/Development-Guide.md

 Any changes made locally are viewable when running `airship serve`, and won't be published on your actual site until you explicitly run the [`airship launch`](/documentation/view/airship-cli-commands#user-content-airship-launch) command.
 Changes made in the Admin portal, however, will be available on your public site immediately.

-To view some examples of development workflow, check out the below [Project Examples](/documentation/view/development-guide#user-content-project-examples), or any of the [Boilerplates & Examples](/documentation/view/boilerplates-examples) from our Docs.
+To view some examples of development workflow, check out the [Boilerplates & Examples](/documentation/view/boilerplates-examples) in our Docs.

 ### 5. Launch
 When you are ready to publish the new changes to your live site at `http://yoursubdomain.airshipcms.io`, remember to back up your changes, then run the `airship launch` command in your projects root directory.